payalshaha/payalshah_bitsom_ba_2511294_part3_regression_insights/outputs/model_equations.md

 Therefore, the multiple regression model is the preferred model for understanding and improving monthly sales performance.

+# Model Equations

+## Purpose

+Regression analysis was performed to identify the business factors most strongly associated with monthly sales performance and to support data-driven decision-making.

+Three regression models were developed and compared:

+1. Simple Regression Model – Marketing Spend
+2. Simple Regression Model – Footfall
+3. Multiple Regression Model

+---

+# Simple Regression Model 1

+## Monthly Sales vs Marketing Spend

+### Regression Equation

+Monthly Sales = 560,777.35 + 2.13 × Marketing Spend

+### Coefficient Explanation

+#### Intercept (560,777.35)

+The intercept represents the estimated monthly sales when marketing spend is zero.

+Although stores rarely operate without marketing activity, the intercept provides the baseline value from which the effect of marketing spend is measured.

+#### Marketing Spend Coefficient (2.13)

+For every additional ₹1 spent on marketing, monthly sales are expected to increase by approximately ₹2.13.

+### Business Interpretation

+The model suggests that marketing investment is positively associated with sales performance.
+Increased marketing activity may help attract customers and generate additional revenue.

+---

+# Simple Regression Model 2

+## Monthly Sales vs Footfall

+### Regression Equation

+Monthly Sales = 446,410.58 + 35.68 × Footfall

+### Coefficient Explanation

+#### Intercept (446,410.58)

+The intercept represents estimated monthly sales when customer footfall equals zero.

+Since stores cannot realistically generate sales without customers, the intercept primarily serves a mathematical function within the regression model.

+#### Footfall Coefficient (35.68)

+Each additional customer visit is associated with approximately ₹35.68 higher monthly sales.

+### Business Interpretation

+Footfall is strongly associated with monthly sales.
+Stores that attract more visitors generally achieve higher revenue levels.

+---

+# Multiple Regression Model

+## Regression Equation

+Predicted Monthly Sales =

+80,972.67

+* 1.2023 × Marketing Spend

+* 33.9843 × Footfall

+* 2,886.73 × Inventory Availability %

+* 11,024.99 × Customer Rating

+* 8,667.12 × North_Dummy

+* 21,972.42 × South_Dummy

+* 17,042.83 × West_Dummy

+---

+# Coefficient Interpretation

+## Intercept (80,972.67)

+The intercept represents the estimated monthly sales when all independent variables equal zero.

+Because stores do not realistically operate with zero marketing spend, zero customers, and zero inventory availability, the intercept has limited practical business meaning and mainly serves as a baseline value within the equation.

+---

+## Marketing Spend (1.2023)

+For every additional ₹1 invested in marketing, monthly sales are expected to increase by approximately ₹1.20 while holding all other variables constant.

+### Business Meaning

+Marketing investment contributes positively to sales growth and remains an important driver of store performance.

+---

+## Footfall (33.9843)

+Each additional customer visit is associated with approximately ₹33.98 higher monthly sales while holding all other variables constant.

+### Business Meaning

+Customer traffic is the strongest sales driver in the model.
+Increasing store visits is likely to have a significant impact on revenue.

+---

+## Inventory Availability Percentage (2,886.73)

+A one percentage-point increase in inventory availability is associated with approximately ₹2,886.73 higher monthly sales.

+### Business Meaning

+Stores that maintain better stock availability are more likely to satisfy customer demand and avoid lost sales opportunities.

+---

+## Customer Rating (11,024.99)

+A one-point increase in customer rating is associated with approximately ₹11,024.99 higher monthly sales.

+### Business Meaning

+Improved customer satisfaction appears to contribute positively to revenue through repeat purchases and stronger customer loyalty.

+---

+# Dummy Variables

+## Why Dummy Variables Were Used

+The variable **region** is categorical and cannot be used directly in a regression model.

+Dummy variables were created to convert the categories into numerical values that can be analyzed statistically.

+---

+## Reference Category

+The selected reference category is:

+**East Region**

+No dummy variable was created for East.

+All regional comparisons are measured relative to East region stores.

+---

+## North_Dummy

+### Coding

+* North = 1
+* Otherwise = 0

+### Coefficient

+8,667.12

+### Interpretation

+North region stores are estimated to generate approximately ₹8,667 higher monthly sales than East region stores, holding all other variables constant.

+However, this variable was not statistically significant and should be interpreted cautiously.

+---

+## South_Dummy

+### Coding

+* South = 1
+* Otherwise = 0

+### Coefficient

+21,972.42

+### Interpretation

+South region stores are estimated to generate approximately ₹21,972 higher monthly sales than East region stores, holding all other variables constant.

+This relationship was statistically significant.

+---

+## West_Dummy

+### Coding

+* West = 1
+* Otherwise = 0

+### Coefficient

+17,042.83

+### Interpretation

+West region stores are estimated to generate approximately ₹17,043 higher monthly sales than East region stores, holding all other variables constant.

+This relationship was statistically significant.

+---

+# Final Model Selected

+## Selected Model

+Multiple Regression Model

+---

+## Reason for Selection

+The multiple regression model was selected as the final model because it provided the strongest explanation of monthly sales performance.

+### Advantages

+* Highest R-squared value (81.44%)
+* Includes multiple business drivers simultaneously
+* Identifies statistically significant predictors
+* Incorporates regional differences through dummy variables
+* Produces more reliable business insights than simple regression models

+### Key Drivers Identified

+The strongest factors associated with higher monthly sales were:

+1. Footfall
+2. Inventory Availability
+3. Customer Rating
+4. Marketing Spend
+5. South Region
+6. West Region

+---

+# Conclusion

+The final model indicates that monthly sales are influenced by a combination of customer traffic, marketing investment, inventory management, customer satisfaction, and regional factors.

+Among all variables, footfall emerged as the strongest predictor of sales performance.
+Therefore, leadership should prioritize strategies that increase customer visits while maintaining strong inventory availability and customer experience standards.

 The East region serves as the baseline category against which all other regions are compared.